Manage Citrix Cloud Government

 - View the system log of events that occurred in Citrix Cloud Government

-By default, Citrix Cloud Government uses the Citrix Cloud Government Identity provider to manage the identity information for all users in your Citrix Cloud Government account.
+The Citrix Cloud Government identity provider is the default identity provider for managing the identity information for all administrators in your Citrix Cloud Government account.
 You can change this to use Azure Active Directory or your on-premises Active Directory instead.

 Administrators use their identity to access Citrix Cloud Government, perform management activities, and install the Citrix Cloud Connector.